7 slammin’ web copy tips to spellbind and convert more clients

 Example: Imagine whisking down a powdery, snow-covered mountain in Aspen.
 And at the end of the day, relaxing in your luxurious 5-star lodge – at up to 60% off!”

-Or something shorter.
-For example, on a charity site to support people who are visually impaired.
+For example, on a charity site supporting people who are visually impaired you could begin your body copy with…

 Imagine if you couldn’t read these words.